pmean/build-website/text/14/unpredictability-paradox.md

 author: "Steve Simon"
 source: "http://blog.pmean.com/unpredictability-paradox/"
 date: "2014-12-11"
+categories:
-categories: Recommendation
+- Recommendation
+tags:
+- Critical appraisal
+- Randomization
-tags: Critical appraisal, Randomization, Systematic overviews
+- Systematic overviews
 output: html_document
 ---

 This is a commentary on a 2011 Cochrane Review that found substantial differences between studies that were adequately randomized and those that were not adequately randomized.
+The direction of the difference was not predictable
+- however
-The direction of the difference was not predictable, however, meaning that there was not a consistent bias on average towards overstating the treatment effect or a consistent bias on average towards understating the treatment effect.
+- meaning that there was not a consistent bias on average towards overstating the treatment effect or a consistent bias on average towards understating the treatment effect.
 This leads the authors of the Cochrane review to conclude that "the unpredictability of